Bicameralism: Canada

+The government (i.e. executive) is responsible to and must maintain the confidence of the elected House of Commons.
+Although the two chambers formally have many of the same powers, this accountability clearly makes the Commons dominant—determining which party is in power, approving its proposed budget, and (largely) the laws enacted.
+The Senate primarily acts as a chamber of revision: it rarely rejects bills passed by the Commons but does regularly amend them; such amendments respect each bill's purpose, so they are usually acceptable to the Commons.
+The Senate's power to investigate issues of concern to Canada can raise their profile (sometimes sharply) on voters' political agendas.

 Others

 In German, Indian, and Pakistani systems, the upper houses (the Bundesrat, the Rajya Sabha, and the Senate respectively) are even more closely linked with the federal system, being appointed or elected directly by the governments or legislatures of each German or Indian state, or Pakistani province.
 This was also the case in the United States before the Seventeenth Amendment was adopted.
 Because of this coupling to the executive branch, German legal doctrine does not treat the Bundesrat as the second chamber of a bicameral system formally.
 Rather, it sees the Bundesrat and the Bundestag as independent constitutional bodies.
 Only the directly elected Bundestag is considered the parliament.
 In the German Bundesrat, the various Länder have between three and six votes; thus, while the less populated states have a lower weight, they still have a stronger voting power than would be the case in a system based proportionately on population, as the most populous Land currently has about 27 times the population of the least populous.
 The Indian upper house does not have the states represented equally, but on the basis of their population.

 There is also bicameralism in countries that are not federations, but have upper houses with representation on a territorial basis.
 For example, in South Africa, the National Council of Provinces (and before 1997, the Senate) has its members chosen by each province's legislature.

 In Spain, the Senate functions as a de facto territorially based upper house, and there has been some pressure from the Autonomous Communities to reform it into a strictly territorial chamber.

 The European Union maintains a somewhat close to bicameral legislative system consisting of the European Parliament, which is elected in elections on the basis of universal suffrage, and the Council of the European Union, which consists of one representative for each government of member countries, who are competent for a relevant field of legislation.
 Though the European Union has a highly unusual character in terms of legislature, one could say that the closest point of equivalency lies within bicameral legislatures.
 The European Union is considered neither a country nor a state, but it enjoys the power to address national Governments in many areas.